-Qualitative Disclosures a) The name of the top corporate entity in the group to which this guidelines applies Community Bank Bangladesh Limited. b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (i) that are fully consolidated; (ii) that are given a deduction treatment; and (iii) that are neither consolidated nor deducted(e.g. where the investment is risk-weighted).
-Community Bank Bangladesh Limited.
-Community Bank Bangladesh Limited (the "Bank") was incorporated in Bangladesh on 10 th October 2018 under the Companies Act, 1994 as a Public Limited Company and received its banking license from Bangladesh Bank on 1 st November 2018 as a scheduled commercial bank.
-The Risk Based Capital Adequacy Framework applies to Community Bank Bangladesh Limited (CBBL)) on 'solo' basis as there was no subsidiary as on the reporting date (December 31 st 2020).
-The principle activities of the bank are to provide all kinds of conventional banking services to its customers.
+- a) The name of the top corporate entity in the group to which this guidelines applies - An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group - (i) that are fully consolidated; - (ii) that are given a deduction treatment; and - (iii) that are neither consolidated nor deducted(e.g. where the investment is risk-weighted).

+Community Bank Bangladesh Limited

+Community Bank Bangladesh Limited (the "Bank") was incorporated in Bangladesh on 10th October 2018 under the Companies Act, 1994 as a Public Limited Company and received its banking license from Bangladesh Bank on 1st November 2018 as a scheduled commercial bank.

+Presently Community Bank Bangladesh Limited (CBBL) does not have any Associates and/or Joint Venture, but has one subsidiary which is:

+"Community Bank Investment Limited"

+Community Bank Investment Limited (the 'Company'), a subsidiary of the Community Bank Bangladesh Limited, is a private company limited by shares.
+The Company was incorporated in Bangladesh on 30th December 2020 vide registration no. C-167238/2020 under the Companies Act 1994.
+Subsequently the Company obtained Merchant Banking License (Registration Certificate No: MB-98/2021) from Bangladesh Securities & Exchange Commission on 28th June 2021.
+The core objectives of the Company are to carry on the business of full-fledged Merchant Banking, Portfolio Management, Underwriting, etc. Registered office of the Merchant Bank is located at Police Plaza Concord (Level-12, Tower-2), Plot-2, Road-144, Gulshan-1, Dhaka-1212.

+The disclosure made in the following sections has addressed CBBL as a single entity (Solo Basis) as well as a consolidated entity (Consolidated Basis), the scope of which is as under:

+- 'Solo Basis' refers to all position of the Bank - 'Consolidated Basis' refers to all position of the Bank and its Subsidiaries

+The principle activities of the Bank is to provide all kinds of conventional banking services to its customers.
 Bank's aims to contribute to the economic growth of the country by providing financial products & services to the communities across geographies.
-CBBL provides its service with its 18 Branches, 156 ATM Booths and Mobile Banking app, service desks and vibrant alternative delivery channels in Bangladesh.
-Branches are located in different areas such as Dhaka, Gazipur, Narayanganj, Chattogram, Habiganj, Narsingdi, Tangail, Cumilla, Khulna, Dinajpur, Nawabganj, Mymensingh.
-Currently the bank does not have any off-shore Banking Unit (OBU) and subsidiary company. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
+CBBL has its 18 Branches as on December 31, 2021 with 168 ATM booths, mobile banking applications, service desks and vibrant alternative delivery channels in Bangladesh.
+Branches are located in different areas such as Dhaka, Gazipur, Narayanganj, Chattogram, Habiganj, Narsingdi, Tangail, Cumilla, Khulna, Dinajpur, Nawabganj and Mymensingh.
+Currently, the Bank does not have any Off-shore Banking Unit (OBU). c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
 Not applicable Quantitative Disclosures d) The aggregate amount of surplus capital of insurance subsidiaries (whether deducted or subjected to an alternative method) included in the capital of the consolidated group.
-Not applicable b) Capital Structure:

-a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in CET 1, Additional Tier 1 or in Tier 2 capital.

-As per Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III) introduced by Bangladesh Bank, 'Common Equity Tier-1 (CET 1)'
+Not applicable a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in CET 1, Additional Tier 1 or in Tier 2 capital.
+As per Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III) introduced by Bangladesh Bank.
+Regulatory Capital base is quite different from accounting capital.
+Regulatory Capital is classified into two broad categories, namely, Tier 1 capital and Tier 2 capital.
+Additionally, Tier 1 capital is further divided into two categories, Common Equity Tier 1 (CET 1) and additional Tier 1 (AT 1).

+B) Capital Structure